Maluscat/argon-parser/README.md

 As you surely have noticed, I can't really assemble a meaningful example with the few flags I have added as default - You come up with your own ideas!

-- A function for adding your own flags is available, the `addFlag` function
+- A function for adding your own flags is available, [the `addFlag` function](#adding-custom-flags-addflagname-callbackvalue-raw)
-- As I said, there are already some pre-defined flags which are listed below in the flag reference
+- As I said, there are already some pre-defined flags which are listed below in the [flag documentation](#flag-documentation)
 #### _Raw_ flags
 Placeholders are always kebab-cased by default.
+- The kebab-casing is always the last operation applied
-This can be prevented via two ways:
+- The automatic casing can be prevented via two ways:
 ##### For one, using the `r` (or aliased `raw` flag)
 This flag is special - it is no actual defined flag but an exception in the code.
 Specifying this flag disables the post-processing of the content to kebab case
 - See the flag documentation for more information
 ##### The second way: _raw flags_
-As stated at the `addFlag` code documentation, flags can be marked as _raw_, which disables the kebab-casing for the to-be-flagged content once any raw flag is specified
+As stated at the [`addFlag` code documentation](#adding-custom-flags-addflagname-callbackvalue-raw), flags can be marked as _raw_, which disables the kebab-casing for the to-be-flagged content once any raw flag is specified
-- Flags are most-likely marked as raw when they need to do something with the whitespace which is prevented by the kebab-casing
+- Flags are most-likely marked as raw when they need to do something with the whitespace which is otherwise taken by the kebab-casing
 ### Special attribute case: href
 Using a hash character (`#`) immediately after the tag name (before potential attributes) unlocks a more convenient way of defining a `href` attribute with special values.
 - A value may be written after the hash, but can be omitted - entering a value makes the `href` correspond to that value, omitting it will take the tag content instead.